Welcome to my list of most frequently asked questions!

 Your best defense, though, is having a positive and nonchalant attitude.
 Some people may be embarrassed by sex toys, but you don’t have to be.
 Try not to be nervous, and if an agent questions you about one of your toys, don’t dodge the question — just calmly explain what it is.

-What are your favorite porn movies and pornstars?
+What are your favorite porn sites and porn performers?

 Why do you hate pink so much?

 I’ve never owned a sex toy or have owned all shitty ones.
-What would you suggest?
+What would you suggest to a beginner?

 It’s difficult to recommend something without knowing more about what someone is looking for.
 But generally you are going to want body-safe, non-porous materials.
-In terms of vibrators, something with variety in the vibration strengths is good for a beginner.
-A nice clitoral vibe like the LELO Mia is an excellent choice.
-It’s a luxury toy but not too expensive, and it’s very discreet.
-If you can swing it, the LELO Mona 2 is amazing.
+In terms of vibrators, something rumbly with variety in the vibration strengths is good for a beginner.
+A nice clitoral vibe like the Je Joue Bullet or Dame Kip is an excellent choice.
+If you want the option of penetration, the BMS Sassy and We-Vibe Rave are rad.

-A less expensive option might be to find a fun first timer’s kit.
-Early to Bed has this one and this deluxe version.
-Good Vibes’ Wild at Heart Kit is a good choice, or Babeland’s Vibrator Starter Kit or Orgasm in a Box.
-You’ll notice a trend here: I’m in favor of the Silver Bullet (or something else similar) as a cheap beginner’s toy because it has a range of power and can be enhanced with softer sleeves.
+A less expensive option might be to find a fun first timer’s kit; Early to Bed has this one.
+I’m in favor of the Silver Bullet (or something else similar) as a cheap beginner’s toy because it has a range of power and can be enhanced with softer sleeves.

-As far as insertables go, get yourself something nice from a good company such as Tantus, Vixen Creations, Fun Factory, LELO, njoy, Crystal Delights, or NobEssence.
+As far as insertables go, get yourself something nice from a good company such as Uberrime, Tantus, Vixen Creations, Fun Factory, Fuze, LELO, njoy, New York Toy Collective, or Crystal Delights.
 These companies all use tip-top materials, so the toy you choose will last you a very long time, if not forever.

 How on earth do I choose a toy if I don’t know what I like?

 Get a toy that is versatile!
-If you have a vagina, I suggest something that can function as both a G-spot vibe and a clitoral vibe, something like the LELO Mona 2 or PicoBong Moka.
+If you have a vagina, I suggest something that can function as both a G-spot vibe and a clitoral vibe, something like the Romp Hype, BMS Sassy, We-Vibe Rave, LELO Mona 2, or OhMiBod Lovelife Cuddle.
 That way you can try it many ways: as a non-vibrating G-spotter, as a vibrating G-spotter, and as a clitoral toy.
 Hopefully you’d like at least one of those ways!

 An option for clitoral stimulation would be a hummer type vibe, which has two sides, one pinpoint and one more diffuse.
-You could also get a vibe that comes with a bunch of attachments, like the Mood Flirty, a pocket rocket, or Intimate Foreplay Kit.
-Or, pick up a Silver Bullet and trick it out with some sleeve attachments like the Diving Dolphin or Wild Hare.
+You could also get a vibe that comes with a bunch of attachments, or pick up a Silver Bullet and trick it out with a sleeve attachments like the Diving Dolphin.

-In terms of dildos, maybe something double-ended with different sensations like the LELO Ella or Rose G-Spotter.
-Also, I only know of one person (out of a billion) who didn’t love the Pure Wand, which is good odds.
+In terms of dildos, maybe something double-ended with different sensations like the LELO Ella or glass G-Spotter.
+Also, I only know of a few people (out of a billion) who didn’t love the Pure Wand, which is good odds.

 It’ll be hard to know how you feel about different materials until you feel and experience them.
 If you have access to a local sex toy shop, visit it and see which items intrigue you.
 Figure out which ones get good reviews and go from there.
 You’re going to have to spend some money, but with research, you hopefully won’t waste it.
 The more stuff you buy, the more you’ll know what you like, so you gotta just bite the bullet!

 I’m on a budget and need an inexpensive toy.
-What would you suggest?
+Suggestions?

 For the purpose of this answer I’m going to define inexpensive as $40 or less.
 Then I’ll break it down by type of toy.

 P.S.
-SheVibe tends to have the best prices, and always check my sales & deals page to find sex toy sales.
-Plus, the static coupon code EPIPHORA will always get you 10% off at Lovehoney, 20% off at Chavez Dezignz, 10% off at Early to Bed, and 10% off at the Smitten Kitten.
+SheVibe tends to have the best prices overall, and always check my sales & deals page to find sex toy sales.
+I have tons of static discount codes you can use on various sites!

-Then: get something better than a watch battery bullet, trust me.
-You don’t want it to take N batteries or watch batteries, and it should take more than one AA or AAA.
-A cheap silver bullet like this (or something else similar) is always good to have around.
-The Turbo Glider was my amigo for quite some time (although it is loud), and after that I really loved the Xtreme Pack G-spot Bullet (and this one looks similar), until I moved on to rechargeables.
-I’ve heard good things about the PicoBong Moka, Velvet Touch, Black Magic Bullet, Dream Massager G, Mini Wanachi, and Iconic Smoothie.
+In terms of battery-operated options, a cheap silver bullet like this (or something else similar) is always good to have around.
+The Turbo Glider was my amigo for quite some time (although it is loud).
+I’ve heard good things about the Velvet Touch, Black Magic Bullet, and hummer type vibes.

 Get the Fun Factory Bootie or anything from Tantus that appeals to you.
-The Fuze line from Happy Valley is also affordable.
+Toys from Fuze are also affordable.
 The Mood plugs from Doc Johnson and Booty Call from Cal Exotics look decent.

 VAGINAL / KEGEL BALLS

-(Don’t hold your breath while I recount these ridic names.)
-Get the California Exotic L’Amour Premium Weighted Pleasure System, Couture Eclipse, Couture Eclipse II, Dr. Laura Berman Shades of Purple Anastasia’s Delight Orgasm Balls, or (if you’re overseas) the Tracey Cox Supersex Toner Balls or Bluebella Kegel Toner Balls.
-These are all basically the same product with very small tweaks.
+Get the Tracey Cox Supersex Toner Balls!
 Because they aren’t coated in a ton of silicone, the balls on the inside are easily felt the way my loves the LELO Luna Beads are — for less than half the price.
 The only downfall is the obnoxiously stretchy retrieval string.

 Help!
 I need to pick out a sex toy gift for someone else!